John C. Breckinridge: Service in the Western Theater

 In May 1863, Breckinridge was reassigned to Joseph E. Johnston, participating in the Battle of Jackson in an unsuccessful attempt to break the siege of Vicksburg.
 Vicksburg fell to Grant's forces on July 4, and Breckinridge was returned to Bragg's command on August 28, 1863.
 After seeing no action on the first day of the Battle of Chickamauga in Georgia on September 19, he led a division of D.H.
 Hill's corps in an attack on the Union forces the next morning.
-The Confederate troops succeeded in breaking the Union line, but the main army, due at least in part to Bragg's hesitation, escaped back to Tennessee.
+The Confederate troops succeeded in breaking the Union line, but the main army escaped back to Tennessee.
 Of Breckinridge's 3,769 men, 166 were killed in the battle; 909 were wounded and 165 were missing.

 In late November, Breckinridge commanded one of Bragg's two corps during the Confederate defeat at the Battles for Chattanooga.
 Bragg ordered a significant number of Breckinridge's men to reinforce Hardee's corps, leaving him with insufficient forces to repel the combined attack of Joseph Hooker and George Henry Thomas on Missionary Ridge.
 His son, Cabell, was captured in the battle.
 He was later freed in a prisoner exchange.
 In his official report, Bragg charged Breckinridge with drunkenness at Chattanooga and (retroactively) at Stones River.
 Historian Lowell H. Harrison noted that, while Breckinridge frequently drank whiskey, he was well known for being able to consume large amounts without getting drunk.
 Before submitting his own resignation, which was accepted, Bragg removed Breckinridge from command.
 It would be almost two years – on May 1, 1865 – before the two would reconcile.